ehansis/til/pages/diskcache.md

     do_expensive_computation(bar)
 ```

-Calls to `expensive_function` are cached and repeated calls with the same arguments `foo` and `bar` are retrieved from the cache.
+Calls to `expensive_function` are cached.
+On repeat calls with the same arguments `foo` and `bar` the result is retrieved from the cache and the function is not actually run.
 Note that the function arguments need to be hashable, since they are used as dictionary keys!